 A Global Effort for Sustainable Urban Development As part of the Paulson Institute's effort to empower local policymakers in urban sustainability, PI coorganized two capacity-building events in 2021 for Beijing and Shenzhen leaders.
 For Beijing's event on Advancing Beijing's Role as an International Exchanges Center in September, the Paulson Institute was the only international organization invited to lecture in this annual training.
-Pl was also invited to participate in a closed-door session on Planning of Beijing Exchanges Center.
 Eighty senior officials from all 16 districts, municipal bureaus, and key enterprises attended the Beijing training.
 Pl invited Simon Webb, Senior Vice President of Ogilvy Beijing, and Sam Ori, Executive Director of the Energy Policy Institute at the University of Chicago, to share advanced concepts of megacity governance, environment and energy policies, and international best practices in telling credible city stories.

 Quote from Beijing training organizer In August, the Paulson Institute co-hosted a webinar along with a series of online training sessions with Shenzhen local government officials.
-Damien Ma, the Managing Director of Pl's think tank, and Terry Townshend, Advisor to the Paulson Institute, led the events.
+Damien Ma, the Managing Director of PI's think tank, and Terry Townshend, Advisor to the Paulson Institute, led the events.
 They highlighted key findings of PI's research and MacroPolo products, such as the Financing Nature report and the Global AI Talent Tracker, respectively.
 Henry Tepper, Adjunct Professor at the Harvard University Extension School, and Bryan Lenz, Bird City Americas Director at the American Bird Conservancy, also joined the training as guest speakers to introduce New York City's classic cases in natural infrastructure and bird conservation legislation.
 Our Team Diverse and Multicultural Founded in 2011 by former Treasury Secretary Henry M. Paulson, Jr., the Institute is based in Chicago with offices in Washington and Beijing.
 Our diverse, multicultural staff brings deep experience to our work from the highest levels of business, government, conservation, and policy.